htcondor/htcondor/docs/version-history/development-release-series-89.rst

    that make no progress as opposed to waiting indefinitely.  :ticket:`6971`

 -  Added a new multifile transfer plugin for downloading files from Box.com user accounts.
-This supports URLs like "box://path/to/file" and using the plugin requires the admin configure the *condor_credd* to allow users to obtain Box.com tokens and requires the user request Box.com tokens in their submit file. :ticket:`7007`
+This supports URLs like "box://path/to/file" and using the plugin requires the administrator to configure the *condor_credd* to allow users to obtain Box.com tokens and requires the user request Box.com tokens in their submit file. :ticket:`7007`